Purina Presents: Meet Scuba in Pet of the Week

 ROGERS, Ark.
-(KNWA) — We’ve got a sweet pup looking for their forever home at Rogers Humane Society.
+(KFTA) — We’ve got a sweet pup looking for their forever home at Rogers Humane Society.

 Meet Scuba in this week’s Purina sponsored Pet of the Week.